DedUndead/GyroCube-Prototype/hub/README.md

 | MCU               | LPC1549         | [Link](https://www.nxp.com/docs/en/data-sheet/LPC15XX.pdf)                                        |
 | RF Module         | Xbee 2          | [Link](http://www.farnell.com/datasheets/27606.pdf)                                               |
 | Wi-Fi Module      | ESP8266         | [Link](https://www.espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf) |

+### Justification for components choice

+##### MCU - LPC1549

+LPC1549 is a development board supported by NXP.
+The hardware libraries and examples allow to quickly prototype the bridge software that the project needed.
+Variety of peripherals help to achieve the target as well, for instance using RGB LED as an indicator for different errors/events.

+##### RF Module - XBee 2
+XBee2 modules can be configured to operate with different wireless protocols using XCTU software.
+Sending/Receiving data and configuration of the device are handled via UART, meaning it doesn't present a difficult programming challenge to establish the communication.
+ZigBee was chosen to be the target PAN protocol, because of its scalability, self-management and power consumption.
+Hub is a device that works as a gateway for all devices in PAN.
+The module on the hub is configured to operate in AT mode, coordinator.

+##### Wi-Fi Module - ESP8266
+ESP8266 shield provided by Metropolia University of Applied Sciences is a handy extension for the board.
+MQTT protocol is being used to communicate with the web, and the team members have already worked with ESP8266 and MQTT arduino-ported library for this hardware.
+This is another factor that helped to quickly implement the ideas in the code.

+# Software architecture